pw598/pw598.github.io/_posts/2024-12-09-Probability-Distributions-II-Continuous-Distributions-I.md

 categories: Probability
 ---

-The second of two articles listing continuous distributions, their properties, and their relationships.
-This second article focuses on a family of continuous distributions closely related to either the Normal or Beta.
+The first of two articles listing continuous distributions, their properties, and their relationships.
+This article focuses on a family of continuous distributions closely related to either the Normal or Beta.

 <img src="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/pd2.png?raw=true" style="height: 450px; width:auto;">